zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL300.md

 ### **STEP 1**: Review Agile Board

-- This Lab assumes that you just completed Lab 200 and are still connected to the Oracle Cloud, that you're still in the Developer cloud Service Dashboard, and you're viewing the "Alpha Office Product Catalog Project".
+- This Lab assumes that you just completed Lab 200 and are still connected to the Oracle Cloud, that you're still in the Developer cloud Service Dashboard, and you're viewing the "Alpha Office Product Catalog Project."
 If for some reason that is not the case, follow the first several Steps of Lab 100 to once again view the Developer Cloud Service Console.

 - Although you will remain connected to the Oracle Cloud using the user account you were provided, you will take on the Persona of ***Roland Dubois*** as you perform the following steps.